developer-friendly/blog/docs/posts/0011-fluxcd-advanced-topics.md

 Notice that we're defining two providers with [differing aliases].
 For that, there are a couple of worthy notes to mention:

-1. We are using GitHub CLI for the API authentication OF our TF code to the GitHub.
-The main and default provider we use is `developer-friendly` organization and ther other is `developer-friendly-bot` normal user.
+1. We are using GitHub CLI for the API authentication of our TF code to the GitHub.
+The main and default provider we use is `developer-friendly` organization and the other is `developer-friendly-bot` normal user.
 You can easily switch profiles using `gh auth switch -u USERNAME` command.
-2. The [GitHub Deploy Keys] creation API call is something even an organization username can do.
-But for the creation of the [User GPG Keys], we need to send the requests from a non-organization account, i.e., a normal user.
+2. The [GitHub Deploy Key] creation API call is something even an organization account can do.
+But for the creation of the [User GPG Key], we need to send the requests from a non-organization account, i.e., a normal user.
-3. For the GitHub CLI authentication to work, beside the CLI installation, you need to grant your CLI in the terminal access to your GitHub account.
-You can see the command and the screenshot below.
+3. For the GitHub CLI authentication to work, beside the CLI installation, you need to grant your CLI access to your GitHub account.
+You can see the command and its resulting screenshot below:

 ```shell title="" linenums="0"
 gh auth login --web --scopes admin:gpg_key